KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 ---
-title: '5.1: Intro to OS using Linux'
+title: '1.1: Intro to OS using Linux'
 pre: "<i class='fas fa-book'></i> "
 weight: 1
 ---

+TODO intro tekst aanpassen

-In Chapter 2 the concept of interrupts was introduced.
+In Chapter X the concept of interrupts was introduced.
 By using these interrupts it becomes easier to execute multiple independent tasks on a single processor.
 However, can you imagine developing a complete office-suite using interrupts?

 When more tasks come into play, interrupts will not be the answer to our question.
 But guess what the answer could be: **Operating systems !!!** (OSes)